-The present list includes sampling commissioned by the North-West Wales Dendrochronology Project (in association with RCAHMW).
+The present list includes sampling commissioned in 2009-10 by the North-West Wales Dendrochronology Project (in association with RCAHMW).
 The North-West Wales Dendrochronology Project (NWWDP) is a community-based project which aims to date historic houses throughout the historic counties of north-west Wales.
-Sampling in Gwynedd (Merioneth and Caernarfomshire) is often difficult because of fast-grown timber, but cross-matching has also suggested that Irish timber may have been imported for building in treeless Anglesey.
+A total of 13 buildings were assessed for dendrochronological potential in Gwynedd - Arfon & Dwyfor (excluding Llŷn).
+Of these, seven were selected for sampling in this study and results were obtained from 5.
+Extra work was carried out at Vaynol Old Hall with funding provided directly from the owner, Mr G Jones, and further results were obtained.
+Sampling in Gwynedd (Merioneth and Caernarfomshire) is often difficult because of fast-grown timber.